berttejeda-seeddevs/passing-azure-70-533/Design and implement Azure App Service apps/Deploy Web Apps/README.md

 * Custom Domain Name

 ## Swap with preview
-Keeps the destination slot unchanged but applies the settings of the destination slot to the source slot **including** slot specific settings.
+Swap with preview is **not** supported for web apps on Linux.Keeps the destination slot unchanged but applies the settings of the destination slot to the source slot **including** slot specific settings.
 This allows you to preview how the app will behave with the destination slot settings.

+## Autoswap
+Autoswap is **not** supported for web apps on Linux.
+Autoswap allows to continuously deploy an app with zero cold start and zero downtime because the app gets *prewarmed* before swapped.

 # Roll back deployments
 [Set up staging environments in Azure App Service](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-staged-publishing)